from the February 2017 issue

 Translated from Italian by Jamie Richards

 Jamie Richards is a translator and editorial consultant based in Milan.
-Her translations include Igort’s Ukrainian and Russian Notebooks, Giovanni Orelli’s Walaschek’s Dream, Serena Vitale’s interviews with Viktor Shklovsky, Shklovsky: Witness to an Era, and her current project, Igiaba Scego’s novel Adua.
+Her translations include Igort’s Ukrainian and Russian Notebooks, Giovanni Orelli’s Walaschek’s Dream, Serena Vitale’s interviews with Viktor Shklovsky, Shklovsky: Witness to an Era, and Igiaba Scego’s novel Adua.
 She holds an MFA in translation from the University of Iowa and a PhD in comparative literature from the University of Oregon.